 Different nanoparticle synthesis, such as semiconductor nanoparticles, metal nanoparticles, colloidal nanoparticles, and biomaterial nanoparticles, have been demonstrated in microfluidic devices in homogeneous and well controlled fashion .
 Precigenome PG-MFC controller, as a precise pressure control instrument, is very suitable for these nanoparticle synthesis applications.

-PreciGenome Nanoparticle Synthesis System consists of PG-MFC pressure controller (PG-MFC-8CH or PG-MFC-4CH or PG-MFC-2CH light version) and high speed imaging system (PG-HSV-M) to visualize mixing and nanoparticle formation in microfluidic mixing chip as shown in the Figure below.
+PreciGenome NanoGenerator Flex™ System consists of high-precision flow controller and microfluidic mixing cartridge as shown in the Figure below.
 Since flow rates in these experiments are large enough (milliliters per minute range), they can be estimated by weighing collected nanoparticle solutions within certain time period.
-Alternatively, liquid flow sensors (PG-LFS-2000) can be added to flow line of reagents to monitor the flow rates.
+Alternatively, liquid flow sensors can be added to flow line of reagents to monitor the flow rates.

 PreciGeome Liposome Nanoparticles Synthesis System Setup

 Microfluidic mixer chip